infosatheesh2020/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/05 - VNet Peering and Service Chaining (az-100-04).md

 After completing this lab, you will be able to:

-- Create Azure virtual networks and deploy Azure VM by using Azure Resource Manager templates.
+- Create Azure virtual networks and deploy Azure VM

 - Configure VNet peering.